nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Nb of HIGH Priority People
 * Nb of MEDIUM Priority People
 * Nb of LOW Priority People
-* Nb of People With Monthly Household Income < 2500
+* Nb of People Eligible for ComCare

 Format: `statistics`